BlokasLabs/pisound-micro-docs/docs/sysfs-interface.md

 This page details interacting with the sysfs interface directly and provides a complete reference on the I/O functionalities of Pisound Micro.
 There's [libpisoundmicro](libpisoundmicro.md), a library encapsulating all of the available functionality of the sysfs interface in a straightforward C/C++ API with bindings to other languages and should be the preferred method for integrating Pisound Micro I/O functions into your own projects, whenever possible.

-The first part goes through the practical examples of setting up various kinds of Elements, while the 2nd part is a complete Reference of the sysfs interface.
+The 1st goes through the practical examples of setting up various kinds of Elements, while the 2nd part is a complete Reference of the sysfs interface.

 ## Sysfs /sys/pisound-micro interface